brunonett/SettingsGodotGD/README.md

-# Basic menu Settings for godot
+# Basic menu of graphics  Settings  for godot GD